Where to get the best coffee in Brisbane

 All staff happily give you the 411 on the flavours composing your cuppa – with each coffee coming with a one-pager of tasting notes that will set the 2000-odd taste buds on your tongue alight.

 8. Neighbourhood Coffee Roasters, Rainworth and Albion

-Their house brew, labelled the Store Keeper’s blend, makes this coffee shop worthy of more than just a quick coffee catch-up.
-In fact, you’ll find more than the typical latte or flat white on the menu here.
-Tour your taste buds with the likes of Japanese iced-coffee, iced dark chocolate and Ethiopian cold brews.
+Their house brew, labelled the Store Keeper’s blend, makes this coffee shop worthy of more than just a quick caffeine catch-up.
+In fact, you won’t just find the typical latte or flat white on the menu here – you can tour your taste buds with floral aromas and hints of melon.